Interactive Map

 Time-Sliding Scale – Coming Soon!

-We are working on developing a time-slide scale that will be located at the bottom of the map.
+We are developing a time-slide scale that will be located at the bottom of the map.
 This will allow users to select a slice of time from history to see what the landscape looked like then.
 The time slider is in it’s “off” position when it is at the far left side of the slide bar (beyond “BC”).
 Make sure that all Menu options (Themes, Categories, etc) are unchecked before using the slider.

 Start exploring the Interactive Map now!